Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_LongerFrame.rst

 * 1x `3D printed End Caps, 4pcs <https://www.tinkerforge.com/en/shop/makerbeam/accessories/3d-printed-end-caps.html>`__

-From the basic kit you should have enough 60mm MakerBeams, 6mm bolts and lock nuts leftover.
-You should only need additional MakerBeam Corner Brackets and L-Brackets.
+From the basic kit you should have enough 60mm MakerBeams, 6mm bolts and lock nuts leftover for one extra pair for legs.
+You should only need additional MakerBeam Corner Brackets, L-Brackets and 3D printed end caps.

+Assembly
+^^^^^^^^

 This extra pair of legs is similar to the original legs of the frame but more H-shaped.
 It consists of three 60mm MakerBeams connected by two MakerBeam L-Brackets to form an H-shape that is connected to the frame with two MakerBeam Corner Brackets.
-For the upright parts:
+For the upright MakerBeams:

 * Insert two 6mm bolts into a 60mm MakerBeam.
 * Fasten a MakerBeam Corner Bracket to the MakerBeam with two lock nuts.

-Repeat these steps for the second upright part.
+Repeat these steps for the second upright MakerBeam.

 .. image:: /Images/Kits/kit_camera_slider_longer_frame_step1_350.jpg
    :scale: 100 %